-These syllabuses are applicable to candidates admitted under the 4-year '2012 curriculum' to the first year of the Bachelor of Arts in Urban Studies in 2016-17 and thereafter.
+These syllabuses are applicable to candidates admitted to the first year of the Bachelor of Arts in Urban Studies in 2017-18.

-Students entering the 4-year Bachelor of Arts in Urban Studies curriculum in the academic year 2016-17 and thereafter will take a professional core of 138 credits (including 120 credits of core courses and 18 credits of Faculty Foundation courses), 54 credits in language and Common Core courses and 48 credits of electives, totalling 240 credits for the 4-year curriculum.
+Students entering the 4-year Bachelor of Arts in Urban Studies curriculum in the academic year 2017-18 will take a professional core of 138 credits (including 120 credits of core courses and 18 credits of Faculty Foundation courses), 54 credits in language and Common Core courses and 48 credits of electives, totalling 240 credits for the 4-year curriculum.